-DHCP server, Secure Wireless (on/off), IP Address, DHCP (on/off), TELNET port, HTTP port, and HTTPS port
+Secure Wireless (on/off), Laptop Direct (on/off), IP Addresses, DHCP (on/off), TELNET port, DHCP (on/off), HTTP port, and HTTPS port.

 3.4.4 Radio Menu

 From the Main Menu, select Radio Menu to view the radio screen.
 This screen will display certain radio status information such as: